The United States maintains a limited permanent military presence in Australia through two long-standing joint or cooperative facilities.

 In use: 1967-Present

-This was a communication hub for ships and fleets located in the western Pacific and eastern Indian oceans.
+It serves as a communications hub for ships and submarines operating in the western Pacific and eastern Indian Oceans.

 Units Stationed: